(14/11/2019 NB, this post has been edited following a complaint from Mr Scott, details of which will be set out below)

 (14/11/2019.
 Mr Scott has contacted me with what he regarded as problems with this post.
 He claimed that the deposit scheme landlord ID was not for a different property.
 There is no comment on this in the judgment, but it is clear that the deposit was not registered under that ID, so I have amended to record that.

 Mr Scott rightly corrected the figures on the total counterclaim.
 I was informed it was circa £25,000.
 It was in fact ‘in excess of £15,000’.
-The counterclaim was largely reduced at trial and an award of £2421.72 made on the counterclaim, That award figure has also been corrected in the post.
+The counterclaim was largely reduced at trial and an award of £2421.72 made on the counterclaim, That award figure has also been corrected in the post, and we are sorry that the original figures were not correct.

 Mr Scott also wished me to correct any statement that he had been dishonest.
 This post entirely correctly recorded that the District Judge had found that Mr Scott had misled the tenants, and no change to the post has been made in that regard.